 - Hall of Paragons

-- Keeper’s tower
+- Matriarch’s tower

 - Sacred Pool

-- The University
+- The Lyceum

-(2) Bellsdeen: By far the largest and most cosmopolitan of Scardovan cities, Bellsdeen is known for their vast trade and economic power.
+Bellsdeen: By far the largest and most cosmopolitan of Scardovan cities, Bellsdeen is known for their vast trade and economic power.
 People of Bellsdeen are known for wearing outfits of a single color with varying hues.